fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 This technical guide discusses the FSharp.Core library.
 Please help improve this guide by [editing it and submitting a pull-request](https://github.com/fsharp/fsharp.github.io/blob/master/_posts/2015-04-18-fsharp-core-notes.md).

-## Highlights
-{:.no_toc}

-* FSharp.Core is binary compatible
-* Bundle FSharp.Core with an application
-* Do not bundle FSharp.Core with a library
-* C# projects referencing F# projects may need an FSharp.Core reference
-* Always reference FSharp.Core via the NuGet Package
-* Do not assume FSharp.Core is in the GAC

 ## Contents
 {:.no_toc}